tensorflow/tfjs-models/body-pix/README.md

 });
 ```

-#### Params in segmentMultiPerson
+#### Params in segmentMultiPersonParts

 * **image** - ImageData|HTMLImageElement|HTMLCanvasElement|HTMLVideoElement
    The input image to feed through the network.
-* **inferenceConfig** - an object containing:
+* **config** - an object containing:
   * **flipHorizontal** - Defaults to false.
 If the segmentation & pose should be flipped/mirrored  horizontally.
 This should be set to true for videos where the video is by default flipped horizontally (i.e. a webcam), and you want the segmentation & pose to be returned in the proper orientation.
   * **segmentationThreshold** - Must be between 0 and 1.
 For each pixel, the model estimates a score between 0 and 1 that indicates how confident it is that part of a person is displayed in that pixel.
 This *segmentationThreshold* is used to convert these values
 to binary 0 or 1s by determining the minimum value a pixel's score must have to be considered part of a person.
 In essence, a higher value will create a tighter crop
 around a person but may result in some pixels being that are part of a person being excluded from the returned segmentation mask.
-  * **maxDetections** - Maximum number of returned instance detections per image.
+  * **maxDetections** - Maximum number of returned individual person detections per image.
 Defaults to 10
-  * **scoreThreshold** - Only return instance detections that have root part score greater or equal to this value.
+  * **scoreThreshold** - Only return individual person detections that have root part score greater or equal to this value.
 Defaults to 0.5
   * **nmsRadius** - Non-maximum suppression part distance in pixels.
 It needs to be strictly positive.
 Two parts suppress each other if they are less than `nmsRadius` pixels away.
 Defaults to 20.
   * **minKeypointScore** - Default to 0.3.
 Keypoints above the score are used for matching and assigning segmentation mask to each person..
-  * **refineSteps** - The number of refinement steps used when assigning the instance segmentation.
+  * **refineSteps** - The number of refinement steps used when assigning the individual person segmentations.
 It needs to be strictly positive.
 The larger the higher the accuracy and slower the inference.

 #### Returns